muhammadmueenarif/JS-For-Beginners/readme.txt

 10. name should not be same as built-in methods. like tostring, valueof, etc

 strings must be written in single or double qoute.

+Lec 11.
+JS Assignment Operator.
+Assignment operator (=) is used to assign value to variable. value of left side = value of right side. it allows us to compute values of two different data types. like string and numbers. e.g, var number= 30 + 'bananas';

+Lec 12.
+JS Arithmatic Operators.
+Arithmatic operators are used to perform Arithmatic operations on numbers. +, -, *, /, %, ++, --.
+var x= 100+50.
+Add two numbers. same for multiply, divide, substract and increment decrement.